joshlong-attic/joshlong.github.io/content/abstracts.md

 How would you feel if you knew that any pat of the code was at most a few minutes away from being shippable and delivered into production?
 How would you feel if you knew that any part of the code is a few ctrl+z's away from being shippable and delivered into production?
 Emboldened and confident?
 Test driven development (TDD) gives you that.
 TDD allows you to proceed with confidence that you're building the right thing.
 It provides you with imminent-horizons that you can meet and    measure.
 TDD gives developers the confidence to go faster, secure in the knowledge that what they break they will fix and be able to improve.
 In this talk, join Spring Developer Advocate Josh Long (@starbuxman) as he looks at how to test Spring applications and services.
 We'll look at how to test basic components, mocks, how to take advantage of test slices, and how to test web applications.
 We'll also  look at how to  ensure that  API producers and API consumers work well together using consumer driven contract testing (CDCT) without sacrificing the testing pyramid for  end-to-end integration tests.

-## Bootiful Testing

-Microservices support agility and robustness.
-You gain robustness by embracing continuous delivery; it allows you to confidently push to production any new build that passes the test suite.
-Test-driven development describes a framework for approaching your development from a (core SOLID principle here)  quality/testability-first perspective.
-Continuous delivery fosters agility and depends on adequate test coverage.
-What was once an interprocess invocation is now an integration test, and integration tests sit at the top of the testing pyramid.
-They're much slower than unit tests and require considerably more resources.
-This runs counter to the very agility we're working to gain.

-In this talk, join Spring Developer Advocate Josh Long (@starbuxman)  for a look at _Bootiful Testing_ and we’ll look at how to test everything in a microservices sytem from the components to the REST endpoints all the way to the microservices themselves.